 In the context of our research project LatHe.GO, we calculated the stationary heating capacity of an electric minibus for different weather and operating conditions and used it for the design of a latent heat storage system.To determine the heat energy demand in kWh, the steady-state heating capacity can simply be multiplied by the driving hours.
 Depending on the boundary conditions, conclusions can be drawn about the dimensioning of the storage system.Since only a vehicle prototype and no measurement data were available at the beginning of the project, simulation was the only way to obtain a realistic estimate of the heating energy demand.

 As an example, we show the result for three weather conditions.
 For all scenarios we assumed 6 passengers, 50% humidity and an air exchange rate of 10/h at an inside temperature of 20°C. The results for the three weather conditions show that the demand depends strongly on the external conditions.
 However, it can also be seen that quite different weather conditions can lead to a similar heat demand.
 These are only a few aspects here and for a more in-depth discussion one would have to consider further parameter variations.
-In another blog article you can learn more about the extensive parameter study with tens of thousands of simulations.
+In another blog article you can learn more about the extensive parameter study with Modelica and Python with tens of thousands of simulations.

 In addition to the steady-state aspects, there are also many dynamic aspects that can be evaluated and analyzed with the help of steady-state and dynamic simulation.
 Numerous situations in traffic lead to dynamic load changes.
 Think, for example, of a tunnel passage or a large cloud that significantly reduces solar radiation.
 In addition, people can get on or off the vehicle.
 All these factors (solar radiation, increased air exchange when doors are open, heat emission of people) have an impact on the indoor air and may require an adjustment of the air conditioning.
 The heating up behavior of the vehicle cabin can also be investigated.
 Whether for the design of an auxiliary heating system or to optimize the automatic start-stop system of the engine.